States make pitches to vote 1st in 2024 Democratic primaries - NewsBreak

 Iowa has held the leadoff position since 1972, but technical glitches undermined its Democratic caucus two years ago.
 That sparked clamor for change and calls within the party that Democrats, whose largest, most loyal base is Black voters, should start somewhere more racially diverse.

 The states pressing their case over three days in meetings of the Democrats' Rules and Bylaws Committee run the gamut from sprawling, red bastions like Texas to perennial battlegrounds such as Michigan.
-Members plan to vote in August, followed by a full Democratic National Committee vote likely to come the following month.
-Those could alter the current order of Iowa, New Hampshire, Nevada and South Carolina — or keep the slate the same.
+The full Democratic National Committee plans to vote in August and could alter the current order of Iowa, New Hampshire, Nevada and South Carolina — or keep the slate the same.

 The issue may ultimately prove moot for the 2024 presidential election, however.
 If President Joe Biden opts to seek a second term, the party could have little appetite to build out a robust primary schedule that potentially allows another Democrat to challenge him for the nomination.